Sarah Logan: Other media

 Bridges appeared as a playable character in video games WWE 2K19 and WWE 2K20 as Sarah Logan.
 She later appeared in WWE 2K23 (as DLC), WWE 2K24, and WWE 2K25 as Valhalla.

 Personal life

 On March 29, 2011, Bridges was involved in a car accident after a CSX train struck her white Chevy coupe on Route 62 in Charlestown, Indiana.
 She was airlifted to the hospital in Louisville.

 On December 21, 2018, Bridges married fellow professional wrestler Raymond Rowe (who wrestles under the ring name Erik), in a Viking themed wedding.
 They have two sons.
+On March 20, 2026, the couple announced that they were expecting their third child.